 - 12.1.
 Interim remedies which the court may grant are listed in rule 25.1(1).
 An order for an interim remedy may be made at any time including before proceedings are started and after judgment has been given.
-Some of the most commonly sought remedies are injunctions, many of which are heard by the Interim Applications Judge in court 37. - 12.2.
-Where a claim has been started, an application on notice for an urgent injunction or one requiring a freezing order or search order should be filed on CE file by a represented party or in the QB Judges' Listing Office, Room WG08 for a litigant in person who is not using CE file.
-Applications without notice are heard in Court 37 at 10.00am and 2.00pm, and at such other times as the urgency of the application dictates. - 12.3.
+Some of the most commonly sought remedies are injunctions, many of which are heard by the Interim Applications Judge. - 12.2.
+Where a claim has been started, an application on notice for an urgent injunction or one requiring a freezing order or search order should be filed on CE file by a represented party or by email to abjudgeslistingoffice@justice.gov.uk or by placing in the drop box in the main hall of the RCJ for a litigant in person who is not using CE file.
+Applications without notice are heard in Court 17 at 10.00am and 2.00pm, and at such other times as the urgency of the application dictates. - 12.3.
 Where an injunction is granted without the other party being present, it will normally be for a limited period with a return date 1 to 2 weeks ahead.
-If the injunction order contains an undertaking to issue a claim form, this should be issued on CE file before the application notice for the return date is filed (if the claimant is represented) or in Room WG08 (if not using CE file).
+If the injunction order contains an undertaking to issue a claim form, this should be issued on CE file before the application notice for the return date is filed (or if a litigant in person not using CE file, by email to qbjudgeslistingoffice@justice.gov.
+The claim form should be issued on CE file under the same case number as the pre-action injunction application with a covering letter explaining that the claim form is in respect of the same matter.
 The Claim form must be served and service of particulars of claim should not be deferred pending the return date. - 12.4.
 Practice Direction 25A interim injunctions deals fully with the procedure for making an application for an injunction.
 Paragraph 2 states what the application notice must contain.
 In general it must be served not less than 3 days before the court is due to hear the application.
 Para 3 requires any application for an injunction to be supported by evidence (in the case of application for search orders or freezing injunctions by affidavit evidence).
 Para 4 deals with urgent applications and applications without notice.
 These fall specifically into two categories, according as to whether a claim form has or has not already been issued.
 The procedure for making urgent applications by telephone (already referred to in paragraph 11.18 above) is set out in para 4.5 of the PD.
 Orders for injunctions must, unless the court otherwise orders, contain an undertaking by the applicant to the court to pay damages and, if the application is made without notice, to serve the application and evidence in support as soon as practicable: see para 5.1.
 Paras 6 and 7 contain important provisions as to freezing orders and search orders respectively; examples of both such orders are annexed to the PD. - 12.5.
-14.5 Certain applications may be heard in private if the judge thinks it appropriate to do so (rule 39.2(3)).
+Certain applications may be heard in private if the judge thinks it appropriate to do so (rule 39.2(3)).
 An application to hear in private should be made at the outset of the hearing.
 Certain applications for search orders and freezing injunctions might be appropriate for hearing in private.